sourcecred/docs/docs/beta/grain.md

 #### Grain Distribution Policies
 SourceCred currently has two policies for how a project distributes Grain:

-- `IMMEDIATE` splits Grain evenly based on everyone’s Cred earned per the most recent Grain Distribution cycle. (default: last week)
+- `IMMEDIATE` splits Grain evenly based on how much Cred each participant earned last week.
+(This policy ignores all Cred from previous weeks, and is intended to give fast rewards to active participants.)
 - `BALANCED` splits Grain based on lifetime Cred.
 This will accommodate a retroactively-updated Cred shift by equalizing compensation as soon as possible, using as few Harvests as possible to achieve lifetime distribution balance.
 Note: This means that overpaid contributors might receive 0 Grain for some period of time, if it takes more than one full Harvest worth of Grain distribution to achieve balance.